databricks/terraform-provider-databricks/docs/resources/user.md

 ---
 # databricks_user Resource

-Directly creates a user, that could be added to [databricks_group](group.md) within the workspace.
+This resource is used to [manage users](https://docs.databricks.com/administration-guide/users-groups/users.html), that could be added to [databricks_group](group.md) within the workspace.
 Upon user creation the user will receive a password reset email.
 You can also get information about caller identity using [databricks_current_user](../data-sources/current_user.md) data source.

 ## Example Usage